-I-6.
+I-12.
 In some transport organizations, a full optimization study may be appropriate.
 For small to medium sized transport organizations, there may be a number of ways to optimize exposures, and, depending on the work circumstances, practical measures can be specified in the RPP, for example as follows:

-"During transport and in-transit storage, exposures are to be kept as low as reasonably achievable by increasing segregation distances, where possible."
+"During transport and storage in transit, exposures are to be kept as low as reasonably achievable by increasing segregation distances, where possible."